Longer lines approved for fast Clown Race

 director in advance before the start of any preliminary heats.
 If more than

 three planes advance to the feature, races will involve at least two and

 1. PURPOSE: This event is intended to be slower and less difficult than normal Clown Race.

 2. RULES: All NW Clown Race rules except:

 a.
 Engines limited to: O.S.
 15 FP, O.S.
 15 LA, and Brodak 15.

 b.
 Lines are .015" stranded steel.
 Length is 52 feet, plus or minus 6 inches, measured from the center of the handle to the fuselage.

 c.
 Races will be five-minute preliminary heat, and 10-minute final.

-For a complete copy of the Northwest Sport Race rules (without the annotations above), and for an explanation of how the Northwest control-line rules process works, see the Northwest Rules page.
+For a complete copy of the Northwest Flying Clown rules (without the annotations above), and for an explanation of how the Northwest control-line rules process works, see the Northwest Rules section.